What is self directed learning? What are the small but effective tricks to master it? Read on!

 - Time-bound: Fix deadlines.
 Time limits will help you stay focused and unwavering.

-Self-directed learning offers flexibility in choosing a learning method which is tailored to individual needs.
-Hence, analysing the learning process utilised and choosing the methods that correspond with the interests of the learner is essential.
+Self-directed learning offers flexibility in choosing a learning method that is tailored to individual needs.
+Hence, analyzing the learning process utilized and choosing the methods that correspond with the interests of the learner is essential.
 Different topics demand different approaches.
 Hence, you must choose the most appropriate one.
 It can even be updated along the way.

 Step 1: Create your sandbox

 Creating a place where one can explore and build on their abilities is advisable.
 It will give learners an incentive to work more actively.
 From the very beginning, share any completed works with friends, teachers, and family.
 This would help you overcome public fear and at the same time, receive valuable feedback.